+State: AK

+FFY: 2014

-State: AK FFY: 2013 Ca lendar year of the coverage study: 2011 2. b. c.
-Unweighted percent coverage found: 93.03% Weighted percent coverage found: 93.74% Number of outlets found through canvassing: 201 Number of outlets matched on the list frame: 187 3. a.
-Describe how areas were defined. (e.g., census tracts, counties, etc.) Alaska is comprised of 158 census tracts.
-The 158 census tracts were rezoned into 80 sampling areas by merging census tracts based on the following guidelines: 1.
-All census tracts with 2 or fewer outlets were merged with one or more adjacent tracts.
+1. Calendar year of the coverage study: 2011

+2. a.
+Unweighted percent coverage found: 93.03% b.
+Weighted percent coverage found: 93.74% c.
+Number of outlets found through canvassing: 201 d.
+Number of outlets matched on the list frame: 187

+3. a.
+Describe how areas were defined. (e.g., census tracts, counties, etc.)

+Alaska is comprised of 158 census tracts.
+The 158 census tracts were rezoned into 80 sampling areas by merging census tracts based on the following guidelines:

+1. All census tracts with 2 or fewer outlets were merged with one or more adjacent tracts.

 2. All census tracts with 3 or 4 outlets were considered for merging with one or more adjacent tracts; most of these were merged with adjacent tracts.

-3. For 1. and 2. above, the following factors were considered when determining which adjacent tracts would be merged into a sampling area: a.
-Road connectivity b.
-Road miles and road density c.
-Population centers d.
-Military bases e.
-Geographic features f.
-Number of outlets Statewide, for the 80 sampling areas, the average number of outlets per sampling area was estimated to be 10.4.
+3. For 1. and 2. above, the following factors were considered when determining which adjacent tracts would be merged into a sampling area:

+a.
+Road connectivity

+b.
+Road miles and road density

+c.
+Population centers

+d.
+Military bases

+e.
+Geographic featuresf.
+Number of outlets

+Statewide, for the 80 sampling areas, the average number of outlets per sampling area was estimated to be 10.4.
 Across the seven strata, the average number of outlets per sampling area ranged from 6.6 to 17.1.

-(No areas of the State were excluded from sampling.) b.
-Were any areas of the State excluded from sampling?
-Yes No If Yes , please explain.
+(No areas of the State were excluded from sampling.)

+b.
+Were any areas of the state excluded from sampling?

+☐ Yes ⊠ No

+If Yes , please explain.

-☐ Census (Go to Question 6.)
-Unstratified Statewide sample: ☐ Simple random sample (Respond to Part b.)
-Simple random sample (Respond to Part b.)
-Simple random sample (Respond to Part b.)
+Please a nswer the following questions about the selection of canvassing areas. a.
+Which category below best describes the sample design?
+(Check only one.)
+Census (Go to Question 6.)
+Unstratified statewide sample: Simple random sample (Respond to Part b.)
 Systematic random sample (Respond to Part b.)
 Single-stage cluster sample (Respond to Parts b and d.)
 Multistage cluster sample (Respond to Parts b and d.)
 Stratified sample: \boxtimes Simple random sample (Respond to Parts b and c.)
 Systematic random sample (Respond to Parts b and c.)
 Single-stage cluster sample (Respond to Parts b, c, and d.)
 Multistage cluster sample (Respond to Parts b, c, and d.)
-Other (Please describe and respond to Part b.)
+Other (Please describe and respond to Part b.) b.
 Describe the sampling methods.
 Sample areas were selected for canvassing using a simple random sample from each of seven strata.
 A sampling fraction of 3.2 was used to calculate a target number of areas to sample within each stratum (see formula below).
 This resulted in a statewide target of 25 of 80 areas to be sampled.
 For Stratum 4a: Rural/Remote Census Areas - Excluding Census Tracts with Urban Clusters, a sampling fraction of 3.2 resulted in a target of 6 areas to be sampled; however, only 3 areas were sampled due to the cost of canvassing.
 Statewide, a total of 22 areas were sampled, with an estimated 206 outlets to be found during canvassing.
 The following formula was used to calculate the number of areas to sample per stratum: Number of sample areas within stratum / 3.2 = # of areas to be sampled (rounded to the whole number).
+Duovido a full description of the strate that were exceed c.
+Provide a full description of the strata that were created.